 How to calculate your home equity

-If you’re a homeowner, it is important to understand your home equity—and how to calculate it.
+If you’re a homeowner, it is important to understand your home equity and how to calculate it.
 Home equity is the difference between the appraised value of your home and the amount you still owe on your mortgage.
 Increasing your equity can help improve your finances; it affects everything from whether you need to pay private mortgage insurance to what financing options may be available to you.

 You can figure out how much equity you have in your home by subtracting the amount you owe on all loans secured by your house from its appraised value.
-In a typical example, homeowner Caroline owes $140,000 on a mortgage for her home, which was recently appraised at $400,000.
+For example, homeowner Caroline owes $140,000 on a mortgage for her home, which was recently appraised at $400,000.
 Her home equity is $260,000.

 Calculating your loan-to-value ratio

 Lenders may use other calculations related to equity when making decisions about loans.
-One common measure they use is the loan-to-value ratio (LTV).
+One common measure used is loan-to-value ratio (LTV).
 When you first apply for a mortgage, this equation compares the amount of the loan you’re seeking to the home’s value.
-If you currently have a mortgage, your LTV is based on your loan balance.
-LTV can affect whether you pay private mortgage insurance or if you might qualify to refinance.
+If you currently have a mortgage, your LTV ratio is based on your loan balance.
+LTV ratio can affect whether you pay private mortgage insurance or if you might qualify to refinance.

-To figure out your LTV, divide your current loan balance—you can find this number on your monthly statement or online account—by your home’s appraised value.
-Multiply by 100 to convert this number to a percentage.
+To figure out your LTV ratio, divide your current loan balance—you can find this number on your monthly statement or online account—by your home’s appraised value.
+Multiply that number by 100 to convert it to a percentage.
 Caroline’s loan-to-value ratio is 35 percent.

-Tip: A professional appraisal is an essential part of determining your loan-to-value ratio.
+Tip: Getting a professional home appraisal is an essential part of determining your loan-to-value ratio.
 If an on-site appraisal is needed, your lender will arrange for a qualified appraiser to come to your home and assess its value.
 While a home appraisal is the most accurate way of determining what your home is worth, there may be free online tools that can also help you understand your home’s estimated value.